What does Eward mean?

 Eward is an uncommon first name for males but a somewhat popular surname for both adults and children (#121780 out of 150436, Top 81%).
 (2000 U.S. Demographics)

-Below is a charted comparison of the usage of Eward and affiliated names.
-Everett (#167 the previous year), Ewart and Evert are the prominent related forms of Eward (not ranked).
-These forms of Eward were at the height of their popularity 114 years ago (usage of 0.2%) and are somewhat less widespread today (usage 0.13%, down 34%), with the version Evert becoming somewhat outmoded.
+Which version is better?with its source form and related boy names.
+Below is a charted study of the ranking of Eward and affiliated names.
+Everett (#135 the previous year), Ewart and Evert are the prominent related forms of Eward (not ranked).
+These forms of Eward were at the height of their popularity 115 years ago (usage of 0.2%) and are almost as popular today (usage 0.16%, down 20%), but with the version Evert becoming somewhat outmoded.
 Everett is more ubiquitous than the rest.
-(Top 2000 Names, 2014)
+(Top 2000 Names, 2015)

 Eward is alike in pronunciation to Ard, Ward▼ and Warde.
 Other suggested similar names are Alard, Bard, Card, Dard, Eadward, Earl▼, Eckard, Edgard, Eduard, Edvard, Edward▼, Edwardo, Edwards, Ellard, Erhard, Eudard, Evald, Evart, Ewald, Ewan, Ewert, Ezar, Gard, Haward, Howard▼, Seward and Siward.
 These names tend to be more frequently used than Eward.See names in meaning and etymology.